holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_intro_to_python/00_intro/lesson_plan.md

             - Submit
             - Mark
     - Show how finicky it can be with spacing
-- What are ways to get help with Grok
+- What are ways to get help with Grok?
     - Ask partner first
     - Look in documentation
     - Raise hand
 - Expectations
     - Average day will look like:
         - Come in
         - Opening problem
         - Do Grok
         - Reflect